heimskr/why/ISA.md

 WhySA has support for four protection rings, just like x86.
 Ring 0 is called kernel mode and ring 3 is called user mode; rings 1 and 2 are currently unused.

 # <a name="interrupts"></a>Interrupts
 Interrupts can be triggered by software or by the VM itself.
-Whenever an interrupt is triggered, `$e0` is set to the address of the instruction that caused the interrupt and `$e1` is set to the current <a href="#rings">ring</a> at the time the interrupt occurred.
+Whenever an interrupt is triggered, `$e0` is set to the program counter right before the interrupt was raised and `$e1` is set to the current <a href="#rings">ring</a> at the time the interrupt occurred.
 Interrupt handlers are expected to deal with properly resuming normal program execution after finishing up.
 The VM stores an address to a table containing pointers to interrupt handlers.
 The table is 32 words long.

 ## <a name="int-system"></a>1: `SYSTEM`
 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.